kimmoeklund/ziam/README.md

 ## Domain

-Simple "multi-tentant" crud app, but with linked resources and relational db schema.
+Simple "multi-tentant" crud app, but with linked resources and relational db schema and fetch linked resources with SQL joins.
 Multi-tenancy here means ability run several "sites", each with their own database.

 ## Features